nsmarkop/plover_korean/README.rst

         "ㄴㅣㄱ": "{:meta_plugin_name:meta_plugin_argument1,meta_plugin_argument2,...}"
     }

-Naturally if there are no arguments for the meta plugin, just the meta plugin name is sufficient.
+If there are no arguments for the meta plugin, just ``{:meta_plugin_name}`` is sufficient.

-All meta plugins here can be used in conjunction with the rest of the standard Plover dictionary formatting.

 Particles
 ~~~~~~~~~

+Regex support for Korean syllable blocks does not work well so various
+meta plugins have been created for contextually determining what
+particle to attach to a word.

 While many particles are always the same when attached to words, some
 change their form depending on if the word they are attached to ends